Why does a narcissist have children?

 The narcissist sees the child as an extension of themselves, and they now feel powerful and immortal through the child.
 To the narcissist, a child will carry on the family legacy.
 For men, the child will carry the family name on.

-What can happen to children of a narcissist?
+What can happen to the children of a narcissist?

 Children often adapt themselves to fit the narcissist’s needs.